baxysquare/baxy-retroarch-themes/README.md

 * **NeoActive Retired Icons** applied a subtle grayscale gradient toward the white end of the spectrum.
 They are meant to blend the strengths of Kivutar's Monochrome theme and the RetroActive theme.
 # Licenses
 * BAXY Themes are licensed under the <a href="https://opensource.org/licenses/MIT">MIT License</a>.

+# Unified Theme Elements
+In an effort to  create a unified structure that will support all RetroArch UIs, directories and files have been restructured for simplicity and scalability.
+Within each theme, UI elements have been separated into directories for backgrounds, icons and source.
+At the root level, the following elements have been unified for use across all themes:
+* cfg - configuration files
+* devtools - template and palette files
+* fonts - typefaces for general use
+* scripts - for conversion and organization
+* sounds - sfx and bg music